Advertiser Disclosure

 A New Robe

-For example, the Victoria’s Secret Cozy Robe comes in pink, black or white and retails for $49.95.
-You can also get the Polo Ralph Lauren Soho Modern Plaid Robe for the man in your life at Macy’s for $65.
+For example, the Victoria’s Secret Short Cozy Robe comes in a few cute colors and is currently on sale for $35.
+You can also get the Polo Ralph Lauren Soho Modern Plaid Robe for the man in your life at Macy’s for $80.

 Photo Book